HigherOrderCO/Kind/blog/0-goodbye-javascript.md

    **must** be on the `formality/src` directory, which is where all the base libraries (like `Nat`, `String`, `IO`) are.
 You can use the language without these, but most syntax sugars rely on them.
 So just do it for now.

+3. Since Formality's type-checker is 100% HOAS, it is extremely fast, but our unifier / hole-filling algorithm still needs improvements.
+That means that, if you type-check hole-free programs, Formality should beat every other proof language.
+But its type-checking performance downgrades once you have many holes, specially because Formality re-unifies every term of every dependency you have.
+That's why type-checking `Fm.fm` still takes a few seconds.
+This will be greatly improved soon, once we start chaching filled holes.
+So expect a huge improvement in type-checking performance in the near future.